syncfusion-content/wpf-docs/wpf/SfDataGrid/Columns.md

 Stacked Header Row for the given DataGrid is loaded under Stacked Header Rows Collection.
 This collection has definitions for Stacked Header Row that contains StackedColumns controlling the behavior and appearance of the Stacked Header.
 A Stacked Header Row is viewed as a set of Stacked Columns where each StackedColumn contains a number of Child Columns.
 When the Child Columns in the Stacked Header is dragged and dropped to another area of columns, the Child Column isolates itself with its own Stacked Header in the dropped position.

-> Note: Stacked Header does not participate in grouping, filtering, sorting and dragging.
+N> Stacked Header does not participate in grouping, filtering, sorting and dragging.
 However, the Child Columns are allowed to group, sort or apply filter.

 StackedColumn provides the following properties for implementing StackedHeaders.